vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

 In critical scenarios like banking, retail chains, healthcare networks, and government agencies, multi-site applications equipped with VMware Tanzu Data can be widely used to restore data quickly in case of system failures and disruptions.
 It ensures efficient operations and robust data recovery mechanisms to prevent production delays.
 It helps in replicating and restoring data in case of network outages and rapid recovery to maintain public services.

 The use case covered in this document demonstrates syncing big account information between two sites by enabling communication using VMware Tanzu Data Services.
-This solution workbook is using VMware Tanzu Data Services such as VMware Tanzu RabbitMQ, VMware Tanzu GemFire, VMware Tanzu Postgres, and Tanzu Platform for Cloud Foundry.
+This solution workbook is using VMware Tanzu Data Services such as VMware Tanzu RabbitMQ, VMware Tanzu GemFire, VMware Tanzu Postgres, and Tanzu Platform for Cloud Foundry (formerly known as Tanzu Application Service).

 ## Supported Component Matrix